Welcome to Ann Arbor Votes!

 More information about how the millage will be used is on the AAPS website.

 The Ann Arbor Citizens Millage Committee has been formed to support the tax proposal.
 Click here to get campaign finance information about this group.
-As of mid-February, no committee opposing the millage has officially formed, based on county campaign finance filings.
+No committee opposing the millage has officially formed, based on county campaign finance filings.

 Here's exactly what you'll see on the ballot: